Billy May: With Capitol Records

-On Freberg's Wun'erful, Wun'erful! a lacerating spoof of bandleader Lawrence Welk, May hired some of Hollywood's best jazz musicians, who relished the idea of mocking the financially successful Welk sound, which they considered the routine of "square".
+On Freberg's Wun'erful, Wun'erful! a lacerating spoof of bandleader Lawrence Welk, May hired some of Hollywood's best jazz musicians, who relished the idea of mocking the financially successful but musically mediocre Welk sound, which they considered the epitome of "square".
 The result was a note-perfect recreation of Welk's sound as Freberg and a group of vocalists performed parodies of Welk's "musical family".
 Freberg recounted that Welk was less than amused by the recording.

 May also composed and conducted the music for Freberg's short-lived comedy radio series on CBS, which ran for 15 episodes in 1957.
 His sendup of trashy horror-film music ("Gray Flannel Hat Full of Teenage Werewolves") is notable.

 May won two Grammy Awards, including Best Performance by an Orchestra in 1958 and Best Arrangement in 1959.
 Much of his work for Capitol has been reissued on the Ultra-Lounge CD series.

-In the late 1960's into the early 1970's, May conducted many recreations of big band era classics, recorded by Capitol.
+In the late 1960s into the early 1970s, May conducted many recreations of big band era classics, recorded by Capitol.
 May transcribed note for note from the original recordings of big band legends such as Charlie Barnet, Glenn Miller, Benny Goodman and others and then conducted a group of all-star veteran musicians on the sessions, including some of the original performers such as singers Helen Forrest, Helen Ward and Tex Beneke.
 The Time-Life label released these as boxed sets titled as "The Swing Era," whose marketing was focused on the fact that these high-fidelity stereo recordings allowed listeners to enjoy the music with a depth and realism that the 78 rpm recordings of that era had never been able to fully capture.